developerKumar/next-common-props/README.md

     }

 Where `common.mediaPosts.test` is accessed based on we will have to declare key as `mediaPosts` and `data` as a `function` which will return an object with key `test`.

+**Note: This only supports for functional components export.
+We will support class based component soon in page.**